 Differently from WFOEs (Wholly Foreign-owned Entity) and Representative Offices, a joint venture involves at least one Chinese partner which can be either an individual or a corporate.

-Although local partnerships are not needed for many sectors which are now open to foreign investment, China has a Negative List Approach against the previous Investment Catalogue, there are several reasons why a JV could still make sense.
+Although local partnerships are not needed for many sectors which are now open to foreign investment, China has a Negative List Approach against the previous Investment Catalogue, there are several reasons why a joint venture in China could still make sense.

-In short, a Joint Venture is a limited liability company that is created through a partnership between a foreign-invested enterprise (FIE) and Chinese investors, who share the costs, rewards, and the management of the JV.
+In short, a Joint Venture in China is a limited liability company that is created through a partnership between a foreign-invested enterprise (FIE) and Chinese investors, who share the costs, rewards, and the management of the joint venture.

 After the announcement of new Foreign Investment Law, which is effective on January 1st, 2020, previous distinctions between the Equity Joint Venture (EJV) and Cooperative Joint Venture (CJV) have been abolished.

-Existing JVs incorporated before the discussion and implementation of the Foreign Investment Law now have a five-year transition period to proceed with the changes required in their current corporate structure.
+Existing joint ventures incorporated before the discussion and implementation of the Foreign Investment Law now have a five-year transition period to proceed with the changes required in their current corporate structure.

 The incorporation process of a JV normally takes 5 to 6 months as it can be a complex corporate vehicle.